backstage/backstage/plugins/azure-functions/api-report.md

 import { IdentityApi } from '@backstage/core-plugin-api';
 import { RouteRef } from '@backstage/core-plugin-api';

-// Warning: (ae-missing-release-tag) "AzureFunctionsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AzureFunctionsApi = {
   list: ({